brendanoshea84/construction/README.md

     - Get their private information like:
         - Bank details
         - Address
+    - Update information of the employee.
+    - Delete employee.

 1. Create, edit and remove Projects.
     - Create a project with information like:
         - Name of client